efritz/blog/content/articles/2018-07-20-testing-patterns-in-go.md

 	Expect(aN).To(Equal(5))
 ```

 In order to show a more fine-grained view of the mock clock, we can replace the blocking-advance loop in the test above with the following code.
 This snippet defines a function `test` which ensure that the value `count` is the value `n` for at least one second.
-Because we are testing in multiple goroutines, we allow the initial value to be different as long as it quickly transitions ot the expected value.
+Because we are testing in multiple goroutines, we allow the initial value to be different as long as it quickly transitions to the expected value.

 ```go
 test := func(n int) {